 Among the displays was a timeline of nuclear weapon development that really put into perspective how volatile the situation was during the early years.
 Each knew of the others might, but followed the mutually assured destruction (MAD) strategy.
 Since the retaliation would destroy the opposite side, it prevented not risking a launch.
 However, we came close!
 In 1983, the Russian satellite system showed that we had launched a missile.
 Lieutenant Colonel Stanislav Petrov believes that the launch was a false signal.
 He does not notify his commander.
 This makes him known as “the man who saved the world.”
 This really was an eye-opener for us.

-Where is the Delta-01 Launch Center Facility?
+Visit the Delta-01 Launch Center Facility?

 The second site is the Delta-01 Launch Center at I-90 exit 127.
 It is open 9:00 am to 3:00 pm Wednesday-Sunday for tours of the facility grounds.
 Here they offer Ranger-guided tours that last 30-45 minutes going inside the launch facility, and underground to the Control Center.
 They limit space on these tours (6) because of the small elevator and other tight spaces below.
 Visitors must be capable of climbing a ladder if necessary for emergency escape.
 Children must be age 6 or older, 40-inches tall and accompanied by an adult.
 Restroom are available in the parking area.